ABOUT THE VENUE

 A wide range of quality restaurants are located within easy walking distance of RPAC.
 If you are having a meal prior to a show, please advise the restaurant of the performance start time so they can ensure you are served ahead of the show starting.

 Bottled water can be taken into all performances.
-Food and other beverages are not permitted in the Concert Hall, Auditorium or Events Hall.

 Wine, beer and spirits are available for purchase at the bar which opens one hour prior to most performances in the Concert Hall.
 Patrons are also able to pre-order drinks to be served at interval.